Short Bio

 Web development project

-Application meant to simulate a real smart home application which enables the user to control smart
+Application that simulates a real smart home application which enables the user to

-devices in his/her house and assign each device to a room of his/her house.
+control smart devices in his/her house and assign each device to a room of his/her

 Machine learning project